+You will be required to provide proof of ID and, if aged 18 years or above, have a current DBS.
 You will be working in unregulated activity and therefore will not be working alone with children, your time in school will be under the supervision of a member of staff in regulated activity with children.

-If, during your time volunteering at Grove, your behavior and/or conduct does not meet the Grove expectations or is deemed to not be appropriate the position of volunteer will cease and where appropriate college/school/university mentors/tutors contacted to discuss such conduct.
+If, during your time volunteering at Grove, your behaviour and/or conduct does not meet the Grove expectations or is deemed to not be appropriate the position of volunteer will cease and where appropriate college/school/university mentors/tutors contacted to discuss such conduct.

-Please complete this form and return to the school office for the attention of Ms J Baker
+Please complete this form and return to the school office for the attention of Miss C Dowell.